hphelion/docs.hpcloud.com/apispecs/bock/bock_bootable_volume.md

 # 1. Overview

-The HP Bootable Volume Backup API is an extension to the OpenStack Nova API which allows users to create persistent volumes which are pre-initialized with a bootable image (from Glance).
+The HP Bootable Volume API is an extension to the OpenStack Nova API which allows users to create persistent volumes which are pre-initialized with a bootable image (from Glance).
 The API changes are implemented in two separate facilities.
 The first, is a simple extension to the volume-create